adam-maj/tiny-gpu/README.md

 # Simulation

 tiny-gpu is setup to simulate the execution of both of the above kernels.
-Before simulating, you'll need to install [iverilog](https://steveicarus.github.io/iverilog/usage/installation.html) and [cocotb](https://docs.cocotb.org/en/stable/install.html).
+Before simulating, you'll need to install [iverilog](https://steveicarus.github.io/iverilog/usage/installation.html) and [cocotb](https://docs.cocotb.org/en/stable/install.html):

+- Install Verilog compilers with `brew install icarus-verilog` and `pip3 install cocotb`

+- Download the latest version of sv2v from https://github.com/zachjs/sv2v/releases, unzip it and put the binary in $PATH.

+- Run `mkdir build` in the root directory of this repository.

 Once you've installed the pre-requisites, you can run the kernel simulations with `make test_matadd` and `make test_matmul`.